luismsandoval/about-me/README.md

 - Overall I had a good experience building this site, but I did have some issues where another set of eyes could have helped.
 Having your peers review your code is important!

 - In order to best find the answers to my questions, I realized that I have to be very specific in my question.
 This is especially important when asking google.

+- Jeramie G was the driver and I was the navigator.
+We warp the logic in a function and ACP each seperately.